Here's what's in the House Democrats' stimulus relief plan

 Tax credits for families and workers

-The credit would also become fully refundable so more low-income parents could take advantage of it.
+It would also become fully refundable so more low-income parents could take advantage of it.
 Plus, families could receive payments monthly, rather than a lump sum once a year, which would make it easier for them to pay the bills.

 The bill also enhances the earned income tax credit for workers without children by nearly tripling the maximum credit and extending eligibility to more people.
 The minimum age to claim the childless credit would be reduced to 19, from 25, and the upper age limit would be eliminated.